zach-tyl/xslt_extension/README.md

 ## Loading the Extension (Dev Mode)

+Use Code -> Download Zip to get the files.

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable **Developer mode** using the toggle in the top-right corner
 3. Click **Load unpacked**